factchain/factchain-website/index.md

 Factchain Community rewards note creators with a unique NFT tradable on Opensea and Blur.
 Want to collect truth fragments that contradict influential personalities?
 More details will follow in chapter 5.
 Factchain Community is an excellent opportunity to earn ETH while serving the public interest.

-Make it count, Make it fun, Make it worth it.
 Join the faction.

 **2 - Getting Started**